The Navy Department Library

 By the fall of 1852, Maury constructed a contour map of the North Atlantic Ocean bottom with a profile on latitude 39°, off the coast of New Jersey to Europe as a preliminary survey essential for making a sound recommendation on so important a matter and to show that some of the deepest water was along this parallel.

 Aided by a deep-sea sounding apparatus designed at the Observatory, he was able to secure the first specimens from the ocean bottom in 1853, to determine their composition, and to establish the existence of a submarine plateau.
 In a letter to Secretary of the Navy Dobbin on February 22, 1854, he described it as having been placed especially for the purpose of holding the wires of a submarine telegraph and of keeping them out of harm's way.
 It is neither too deep nor too shallow."
-He called it the "telegraphic plateau."

 Thus, it was only natural that Cyrus W. Field, the able leader for the trans-Atlantic cable, should consult Maury.
 Their close association lasted until the cable was laid from Newfoundland to Ireland along the line on the telegraphic plateau as recommended by Maury.
 The first official message over it was sent on August 16, 1858.
 Field, Maury, and others who contributed received the praise of the world.